 As for me, in 2016, I’ve seen the results of how leadership and team coaching work systemically to provide a space for high productivity, positive change and joy in accomplishment, helping our non-profit leaders succeed.
 Team coaching is new and robust with performance possibilities for teams, as I’ve learned from my IFA colleague Krister Lowe (pictured below.)
 Helping leaders create a culture of wellness is important, supported by additional methods that help our clients preserve and renew themselves and their teams.

 Through my own work as President of REVELN Consulting, and through my ongoing relationship with Ideas for Action, LLC in 2016 we look forward to helping leaders in all seven ways mentioned in this series.
 In your roles as a talented non-profit leader, how will your talent fully shine in 2016 assisted by health and wellness?
 How will you help your team do the same?

-The authors: Alan Davis, Jolene Knapp, and Deb Nystrom are senior partners at Ideas for Action, LLC—a consulting practice that is driven by a passion to empower the potential of people and organizations.
-Their collective experience includes association, non-profit, and higher education leadership, governance, and management; organizational development; strategic planning; and executive coaching.
+Deb Nystrom was a senior partners at Ideas for Action, LLC—a consulting practice that is driven by a passion to empower the potential of people and organizations.
+She and Alan Davis and Jolene Knapp wrote this series to help non-profit leaders.
+They specialize in governance, management advising; organizational development; strategic planning; and executive coaching.

 - Management of finances,

 - “It’s not too soon to think about your second contract”, “